 If you don't want to do it yourself, several gardening tool companies offer ergonomic implements such as long-handled weeders or hand shovels with arced handles to take the pressure off wrists.

 "It does reduce a lot of stress and strain,” says Christine Kelly-Begazo, 61, an agricultural agent with Indian County Extension near Vero Beach, Florida, who has researched gardening ergonomics, and grows vegetables, flowers and about 30 pineapple plants.

 As for favorite tools, experiment based on your physical abilities, garden and terrain.
 Turner, for example, says her ground is too uneven for a wheeled cart.
 She prefers “to just scoot around on my butt.”
 That said, here are five tools that she and other gardeners say make the work easier.

 Other strategies for easier gardening

 While gardeners have favorite tools, they also have advice that applies to anything in your gardening arsenal.
 For example:

-- Bring your garden up to you with a raised bed, garden bag or wheeled containers.
+- Bring your garden up to you with a garden bag or wheeled containers.